-If you use your home purely as your personal residence, you cannot deduct the cost of home improvements.
+Can you deduct home improvements?
+If you use your home purely as your personal residence, the answer is "no." You can't deduct the cost of home improvements.
 These costs are nondeductible personal expenses.

-However, this doesn't mean that home improvements do not have a tax benefit.
-They can help reduce the amount of taxes you have to pay when you sell your home at a profit.
-This is because the cost of home improvements are added to the tax basis of your home.
+The cost of home improvements are added to the tax basis of your home.
 "Basis" means the amount of your investment in your home for tax purposes.
-The greater your basis, the less profit you'll receive when you sell your home.
+The greater your basis, the less profit you'll get when you sell your home.

 One way you can depreciate home improvement costs is to have a business and use a portion of the home as an office for the business.
 To qualify for the home office deduction you must have a legitimate business and use part of your home exclusively and regularly for the business.